What is Cloud Computing?

-Microsoft Azure Web Sites is a platform as a service which allows publishing Web apps running on multiple frameworks and written in different programming languages (.NET, nodeJS, PHP, Phyton and Java), including Microsoft proprietary ones and 3rd party ones.
+Microsoft Azure Web Sites is a platform as a service that allows publishing Web apps running on multiple frameworks and written in different programming languages (.NET, nodeJS, PHP, Phyton, and Java), including Microsoft proprietary ones and 3rd party ones.

 - Microsoft Azure Web Sites

-For developers who ignore the infrastructure that must be mounted, and only want to worry about writing software, paas model is the alternative to follow.
+For developers who ignore the infrastructure that must be mounted, and only want to worry about writing software, the PaaS model is the alternative to follow.

 Software as a Service – SaaS

-Software as a Service (SaaS) is a cloud service model that allow a cloud consumer to take advantage of a software delivery model that provides on-demand applications over the Internet using a web browser.
+Software as a Service (SaaS) is a Cloud Computing Service that allows a cloud consumer to take advantage of a software delivery model that provides on-demand applications over the Internet using a web browser.